What Is NAV In Mutual Funds?

 Since NAV is directly linked to the fund’s value, the new NAV is calculated as:

-This is how NAV changes every day.
-It moves depending on the value of the underlying securities.
-When you invest in a mutual fund, units are allocated based on that day's NAV.
-Similarly, when you redeem your investment, the withdrawal amount depends on the NAV on the day of redemption.
+This is how NAV changes.
+It moves up or down depending on how the underlying investments perform.
+So when you invest in a mutual fund, units are allocated based on that day’s NAV.
+Similarly, when you redeem your investment, the amount you receive depends on the NAV on the day of withdrawal

 What Is The Net Asset Value Formula?